 This building, now museum, is the oldest Viceregal building in the Americas and is a shining example of historical Spanish colonial architecture in Santo Domingo.
 While it’s only around half the size it originally was, it’s still an impressive building nonetheless with numerous rooms, gardens and a colourful history, having been build by Diego Colon, the son of Christopher Columbus.

 A keen piece of heritage in the Santo Domingo colonial zone this former monastery was built by the Franciscan monks in or around 1508 and was the first monastery built in the new world following initial colonisation.
 A few hundred years later, the monastery was used as a mental asylum but when it was damaged by a hurricane it ceased its use for that purpose.
 These days it’s seen as one of the most historic sites in the city and is used for various events.
 It’s also protected under law.

 Beaches, Seas and Sands

 The Dominican Republic is, of course, home to numerous beaches and therefore also home to numerous outdoor activities such as walking, hiking, swimming, water sports, fishing, and just plain old sun bathing.
 Day trips can be arranged to snorkelling and diving sites from most hotels on the island, and they’re well worth it.
 Some of the coral gardens and sea life in the area are stunning in their beauty and are definite must sees.

 So there you have a couple of great suggestions for things you have to see and do on the island of Dominican Republic.
+Remember that the national language is Spanish.
 With so many things of historic significance, paired with water activities and a generally beautiful position in the Caribbean, this makes the Dominican Republic the ideal place for any sunny holiday.